Table of Contents

 The first song ever written was a love song.
 Okay, we don’t have any empirical evidence to back up that claim, but doesn’t it just feel right?
 Sometimes your feelings are just so big you can’t articulate them except in a romantic song.
 In the olden days, the best way to let a crush know about your big feelings was through a mixtape.
 Now, it’s sending a link to a playlist.
 But the motivation and effect remain the same.
 You want to shoot your shot with Spotify?
 We’ve got your back with the top romantic songs of all time.
-Use a few as a starting point to curate a virtual mixtape for your significant other.
+Use a few as a starting point to curate a virtual mixtape for your significant other, or take an extra step in originality by getting your tunes from a music platform such as Artlist, Epidemic Sound, or Soundstripe – oh, and make sure to grab an exclusive discount from RushRadar before you sign up!

 “I Will Always Love You” by Whitney Houston